 - Try the different drinks, cocktails, teas, and sweets ONLY available at the Starbucks Reserve Roastery in Tokyo.

 - This is a coffee immersion experience.
-Plan to spend at least 30 mins to 1 hour here.
+Plan to spend at least 30 mins to 2 hours here if eating.

 - Buy a Starbucks Reserve Roastery in Tokyo souvenir on your way out 🙂